projects & ideas

 And if a major catastrophe were to hit the USA., would Iran immediately offer condolences?
 Lesser developed countries rarely offer aid to a disaster-stricken USA, so an offer from Iran might be seen as demeaning or insulting.
 A Machiavellian Iranian leader with a sense of humour might do so.

 April 2004.
-Maaike Warnaar writes Bam: American relief and the Future of the Iranian-American relationship (101 kb in RTF).
+Maaike Warnaar writes Bam: American relief and the Future of the Iranian-American relationship (262 kb in Word).

 22 February 2005 An earthquake hits southern Iran killing over 600 people.
 The U.S.A. offered aid which was declined.
 Iran's ambassador to the United Nations, Javad Zarif, noted that "Iran did not refuse the help but said we can handle it domestically".
 Aid from Algeria, Australia, China, Japan, the United Arab Emirates, and several international organisations was accepted, somewhat refuting that statement.
 Although self-sufficiency reduces disaster diplomacy potential, it is nonetheless the best form of response, particularly given that disaster diplomacy has so far rarely produced obvious long-term impacts.
 More subtle disaster diplomacy outcomes, particularly at the individual-to-individual level rather than at the government-to-government level, are feasible, but such outcomes could occur even when a country appropriately handles a disaster using internal resources.